Skip to Content

 What does jute feel like?

-To the touch, jute rug may feel a little rough yet, it is a softer natural material.
+A jute rug may feel slightly rough to the touch, yet it is a softer natural material.
 A good example to compare jute to is wool.

 So it’s not a particularly uncomfortable rough, it is just nowhere near as soft as say, a shag rug.

-Let’s just say it’s not something you want to snuggle up on for a nap.
-However, when jute is mixed with another material such as chenille, it will soften up the overall feel of it, hence giving it a nappable appeal.
-That is if you want to nap on your rug, to each their own.
+Let’s say you don’t want to snuggle up on it for a nap.
+However, when jute is mixed with another material, such as chenille, it softens the overall feel of the rug, hence giving it a nappable appeal.
+If you want to nap on your rug, you can do it alone.

 Is jute a good rug material?

 Jute is definitely a good rug material.
-It’s fairly durable, on a scale from 1 to 100 I’d say it is about a 70.
-Jute is also fade resistant in the sun as well as having sound and heat absorbing capabilities.
+It’s fairly durable; on a scale from 1 to 100, I’d say it is about a 70.
+Jute is also fade-resistant in the sun and has sound and heat-absorbing capabilities.
 These are all great qualities that make jute a good rug material.

-Jute rugs aren’t ideal for higher traffic areas like a hallway or an entryway.
-Since it’s a softer fiber, it isn’t as durable as some other natural rugs.
+Jute rugs aren’t ideal for higher-traffic areas like hallways or entryways.
+Since jute is a softer fiber, it isn’t as durable as some other natural rugs.

 Does a jute rug require a pad?

-A pad isn’t required for a jute rug, however it’s a good idea to use one to avoid the rug from slipping around everywhere.
+A pad isn’t required for a jute rug, but it’s a good idea to use one to prevent the rug from slipping everywhere.

-Another reason I personally like using a rug pad is for that extra layer of protection for my hardwood floors.
-Spills and accidents happen so knowing there is a rug pad between the rug and my hardwood, eases my mind.
+Another reason I like using a rug pad is the extra layer of protection it provides for my hardwood floors.
+Spills and accidents happen, so knowing a rug pad between the rug and my hardwood eases my mind.

 Where should you use a jute rug?

-Since jute is an absorbent natural fiber, it’s best to avoid using it in areas that are humid or prone to moisture.
-Like for instance, bathrooms.
-Jute tends to hold on to moisture which in turn can cause it to become mildewed or moldy.
+Since jute is an absorbent natural fiber, it’s best to avoid using it in humid areas or areas prone to moisture, such as bathrooms.
+Jute tends to hold on to moisture, which can cause it to become mildewed or moldy.

-A couple great low traffic, no moisture areas for a jute rug is in bedrooms and living rooms.
+A couple of great low-traffic, no-moisture areas for a jute rug are in bedrooms and living rooms.

 Another fantastic way to use jute rugs is by layering them.
-Layering will add texture as well as interest to a space.
-The fact that jute rugs are neutral make them easy to pair with other rugs.
+Layering adds texture and interest to a space, and jute rugs’ neutrality makes them easy to pair with other rugs.

 Should you use a jute rug outdoor?

-Using a jute rug outdoor is just asking for a moldy, stinky mess.
-As I just mentioned, jute and moisture don’t mesh well so outdoors is the worst place for a jute rug.
+Using a jute rug outdoors just invites mold and stink.
+As I mentioned, jute and moisture don’t mesh well, so outdoors is the worst place to put a jute rug.

 How do you clean a jute rug?